dkarthe/webjeda-blog/_posts/2016-01-06-how-to-add-top-bar-to-website.md

 Top bar: [Top bar](http://webjeda.com/top-bar/){:rel='nofollow'}{:target="_blank"}

 ## Extensible!
 This can be used on buttons to make them look awesome!
-This can give a modern look to all the elements.
+This can give a modern look to almost all the elements.
 One such thing I have noticed is in **gmail** categories.

 ![top border used by google](/images/top-border-used-by-gmail.jpg)